Ireland's Best Managed Companies Awards Programme has been saved

 Can a company win a Best Managed Companies award more

 Yes.
 Winners have the opportunity to requalify as a Best Managed Company after their initial win, subject to an annual and operational and financial review.
-Requalifying companies retain all of the benefits of being an award winner and have the opportunity to work towards the prestigious Gold Award (4 years as a Best Managed) & Platinum Award (7 Years as a Best Managed) Awards, leading to more media coverage and encouraging continued commitment from staff and
+Requalifying companies retain all of the benefits of being an award winner and have the opportunity to work towards the prestigious Gold Award (4 consecutive years as a Best Managed) & Platinum Award (7 consecutive years as a Best Managed) Awards, leading to more media coverage and encouraging continued commitment from staff and

 What are the different Award Levels?